gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

            client_body_buffer_size 100k;

            access_by_lua '
-               -- check the client IP addr is in our black list if ngx.var.remote_addr == "132.5.72.3" then
+               -- check the client IP address is in our black list if ngx.var.remote_addr == "132.5.72.3" then
                    ngx.exit(ngx.HTTP_FORBIDDEN)
                end